facebook/docusaurus/website/docs/search.md

 ### Connecting Algolia

 To connect your docs with Algolia, add an `algolia` field in your `themeConfig`.
-Note that you will need algolia API key and algolia index.
-You can [apply for DocSearch here](https://docsearch.algolia.com/apply/).
+[Apply for DocSearch](https://docsearch.algolia.com/apply/) to get your Algolia index and API key.

 ```jsx title="docusaurus.config.js"
 module.exports = {